-You’ve created the best blog post on your topic and you know Google will love it.
+You’ve created the best blog post on your chosen topic and you know Google will love it.
 But there’s a problem.
 Google’s organic traffic takes a while to warm up.
 It could be months before your blog post is driving significant traffic.
 But you can’t wait to tell the world about your post and you want to speed up the organic traffic process.

 Where to promote blog posts after publishing?

-Work shouldn’t stop once you’ve finished and posted your blog post.
+Work shouldn’t stop once you’ve finished and posted your post.
 Use the many free and paid tools available to share and boost your post long before Google notices.

 Here’s a step-by-step guide to post publishing tasks and blog post promotion you should take to maximize the impact of your content.